-Our understanding of the world around us, the way we process data and turn it into knowledge, is eased by our creation and use of metaphors.
+Our understanding of our environment, the way we process data and turn it into knowledge, is eased by our creation and use of metaphors.
 James Geary’s (b.
 1962) I Is an Other: The Secret Life of Metaphor helps us see metaphors in plain sight.

 Look at and listen to the language around you and you will discover a moveable feast of metaphor.
 Let me run this idea by you; ideas do not have legs (neither do tables or chairs, by the way) but ‘run’ is used metaphorically to request a brisk consideration of a proposal.
 Similarly, combs do not have teeth; books do not have spines; and mountains do not have feet.